klenert17/Caster/README.md

 ### Description

-Using fasten mates I frist connected the wheel with the tire, then I connected two bearings to the wheel, then put my axle through the center of my wheel.
+Using fasten mates I first connected the wheel with the tire, then I connected two bearings to the wheel, then put my axle through the center of my wheel.
 [This video goes into further depth](https://youtu.be/R4PDBd8H5h8)

 ### Evidence